latticejs/lattice/CONTRIBUTING.md

 3. Run `yarn` in the root `lattice` folder.

-4. Finally, run `yarn run lerna prepublish` in order to trigger npm install lifecycle ([see more](https://github.com/yarnpkg/yarn/issues/3911))
+4. Finally, run `yarn run lerna run prepublish` in order to trigger npm install lifecycle ([see more](https://github.com/yarnpkg/yarn/issues/3911))

 Once it is done, you can modify any file locally and run `yarn start`, `yarn test` or `yarn build` just like in a generated project.